-The City has no oversight responsibility for any other governmental entity since no other entities are considered to be controlled by or dependent on the City.
+The City has no oversight responsibility for any other governmental entity due to the determination that no other entities are considered to be controlled by or dependent on, the City.
 Control or dependence is determined on the basis of budget adoption, taxing authority, funding, and appointment of the respective government board.